course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 In some places, instead of wood grain, there is an surface smooth strip of wood glue, which is uniformly black.
 Above the panels, there are many objects scattered on the table.
 Among them: a pencil, a craft knife, tweezers, wood glue, spray cans, and a wooden 3D model of Groot's head from the Marvel movies.](/media/2025_unifest_tactile_plan_black.jpg)

-The trained eye can see some discoloration, especially where Braille dots should be.
+One might notice some discoloration, especially where Braille dots should be.
-At some point, I noticed that the Braille text for some different terms looks quite similar.
+At some point, I realized that the Braille text for some quite different words looked quite the same.

 Oops.